chriseldredge/git-slack-hook/README.md

     git config hooks.slack.changeset-url-pattern 'http://yourserver/%repo_path%/changeset/%rev_hash%'

 For example, if your repository is in /usr/local/repos/myrepo, set repos_root to /usr/local/repos/ and set changeset_url_pattern to http://yourserver/%repo_path%/changeset/%rev_hash% or whatever.

+Links can also be created that summarize a list of commits:

+    git config hooks.slack.compare-url-pattern 'http://yourserver/%repo_path%/compare/%old_rev_hash%..%new_rev_hash%'